 After completing higher vocational training in mechanical engineering, Jan first joined the research department of a marine engine factory.
 But he had always set his heart on the family business.
 So, the current director joined the family business in 1973.
 One of the key accounts at the time was a company that produced fencing.
 That company was limited in size at the time, but has since grown into a leading European total supplier of perimeter security solutions with more than 1200 employees.

 In 1973, the family business consisted of 2 generations Stokman and the wife and mother of both men; she was the driving force behind the company.
 Mrs. Stokman was basically responsible for the accounts as well as sales and project planning.
 At the time, she was considered to be quite emancipated and progressive.
 Entrepreneurship was part of the Stokman family’s DNA.

 In addition to the core business of fencing, the company continued to grow as a total supplier of parts, composite parts and complete machines.
-All over the world, after almost half a century, there are still many machines that once left the production site in Waspik.
+All over the world, after half a century, there are still many machines that once left the production site in Waspik.

 In the meantime, Jan Stokman was in charge of the day-to-day management of the company and he already understood that the future and further growth would lie in bringing a product (brand) on the market.
 The first product of the company was a machine for drilling holes and planting trees.
 This soil drill became a success, not only for planting trees but also for placing pipeline supports in the oil industry.

 In 1980 the company moved to a 1200m2 site in Raamsdonksveer.
 At that time, the company employed a number of operational employees, mainly welders, turners and millers.
 Some of those employees are still working within the company today.
 They have been employed for over 40 years now!

 In 1984 we started with our current core business, manufacturing pulleys and rolls for bulk conveyor systems.